Hello there and welcome back to another honest and long-term review of an excellent SG model electric guitar by

 |Tuners||Premium 14:1 Ratio|

 As you can see from the tech specs above, I have put * marks next to the components that might differ depending on which stock you will be buying this model from.
-The ones you have listened to here in this review are supposed to* be made of mahogany body, neck and rosewood board.
+The ones you have listened to here in this review are supposed to* be made of the mahogany body, neck and rosewood board.
 Well, it’s not really possible to know exactly what kind of woods they use.

 As mentioned above, you won’t be able to find Epiphone SG Special easily, I have done my research and have not been able to find them in stock on the online shops both music stores and general e-commerce stores.
 So this enforces my theory that SG Special has been replaced by SG Special VE which is more or less the same guitar.

 If you have a limited budget and you still want an SG, Epiphone SG Special VE is probably the best option you will have!
 However, if you are a bit more flexible with your budget, I would go for Epiphone G-400 Pro since it’s better quality and built with more sonic options.